COVID-19 unveiled a promising frontier in mental health app development.

 After 2008 Great Recession we witnessed a boom of startups like Instagram, WhatsApp, Uber; and now, more than 10 years after, can you imagine the digital landscape without them?

 Mental health apps can help us, soothe us, comfort us in a variety of new ways we’re just discovering as we go.
-And the innovation is very much needed in the face of adversity and a Brave New World we just might be entering.
+There's room to grow and learn.

 The post's cover photo is a card from a card game We Are Not Really Strangers.
 It’s like Cards Against Humanity, but for building emotional connections.
 Highly recommended. 🙌